CriMsOnN/Greek-Arena/README.md

   - *Unmute*: Unmute a member from the server
 - *Scrims Commands*
   - *Add Team*: Adds a team to scrim list
-  - *Delete Team*: Deletes a team from scrim list
+  - *Delete Team*: Deletes all teams from scrim list
   - *Show Teams*: Show the teams from scrim list